PrincetonUniversity/advanced-command-line/02_misc/README.md

 information.

 `diff` lists all differences between two files in a somewhat cryptic output.
+Fasta files contain header lines that start with a `>` and then a protein or nucleic acid sequence beneath.
 Run the following
 ```
 diff sample.fasta <(sed '/^>/d' sample.fasta)
 ```
-The lines starting with a `>` in a fasta refer to the header.
-We are using process substitution to strip out headers in the second file.
-The first two lines of diff are
+We are using process substitution to strip out headers in the second 'file'.
+The first two lines of diff output are
 ```
 1d0
 < >crab_anapl ALPHA CRYSTALLIN B CHAIN (ALPHA(B)-CRYSTALLIN).